Inguro-OU/war-of-memes/README.md

 ## **Getting Started**

-1. Read the [Manifesto](https://github.com/Inguro-OU/war-of-memes/blob/main/MANIFESTO.md) to learn about the aim and background of the game.
+1. Read the [Gameplay Guide](https://github.com/Inguro-OU/debiased-self/blob/main/GAMEPLAY.md) to understand how the cognitively trustworthy communication method works.
-2. Read the [How It Works Guide](https://github.com/Inguro-OU/debiased-self/blob/main/GAMEPLAY.md) to understand the rules.
+2. For a deeper understanding of the aims and background read the [Manifesto](https://github.com/Inguro-OU/war-of-memes/blob/main/MANIFESTO.md).

 ## Licensing